mishushakov/dialogflow-web/README.md

 - Lists
 - Suggestions Chips
 - Link chips
+- Combination of all above

 ## What will be supported soon
 - Custom inputs and elements using custom payload
 - More animations and visual feedback
-- Widget mode, where you can add this app as an popup for your website
+- Widget mode, where you can add this app as an popup for your website (**WIP**)

 # Get started